CapCyCin/CapCyCin/README.md

 Anonymous release of code for Direct Preference Optimization (DPO) on music captioning with Qwen2-Audio, using cycle-consistency preference pairs.

+This repository is currently being updated.
+Code and documentation will be available soon.

 ## Repository Layout

 ```